tvpollet/tvpollet.github.io/_pages/thesis_topics.md

 ### The 'Prometheus effect' in psychology: Are effect sizes exaggerated?

 The first time an effect is published, its effect size tends to be exaggerated (e.g., Jennions & Moller, 2002).
 This is known as the Prometheus effect or Winner's curse.
-In an already established database with 150 meta-analyses, you will examine whether an original effect is exaggerated when compared to its meta-analytic estimate and whether this exaggeration is larger for some fields than for others.
+Via collating data from meta-analyses, you will examine whether an original effect is exaggerated when compared to its meta-analytic estimate and whether this exaggeration is larger for some fields than for others.

 ### How diverse are the samples used in cross-cultural psychology?